 He serves as counsel for the owner of a 1500 acre master-planned multi-use community in Show Low, Arizona.
 He documented a complex loan arrangement with the original developer and conducted a foreclosure of the entire project.
 He has organized and implemented a transition of ownership and control of the project to the client and advises the client on a wide variety of development issues, renegotiating, in particular, a project-wide Development Agreement with the City and funding agreement with a Community Facilities District.

-He serves as counsel for a partner in a dispute over ownership, control, and development of an 850 acre golf-theme, high-end residential master-planned community in Peoria, Arizona.
-At issue are unique issues involving condition of title, access over BLM Lands, protected species and habitats, and application of the Arizona Subdivision Act.
+He served as counsel for a partner in a dispute over ownership, control, and development of an 850 acre golf-theme, high-end residential master-planned community in Peoria, Arizona.
+Involved were unique issues involving condition of title, access over BLM Lands, protected species and habitats, and application of the Arizona Subdivision Act.

 He has served as counsel for many of the region’s largest developers of large-scale master-planned communities that incorporated residential, retail, office uses, championship golf courses, lakes and other amenities.
 He was daily negotiating with homebuilders, golf course designers and assessing and resolving complex regulatory issues raised by wetlands, U.S. Waterways, protected habitats, species and native plants and significant archeological sites and resulting local, state and Corp of Engineers permitting requirements.